IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

     *   When ready, stop the flow by clicking the **Stop** button in the top-right corner of the page

-    *   Additionally, you could go to the Event Streams UI and check the contents of the STUDENTXX.LOYALTY.APP.
+    *   Additionally, you could go to the Event Streams UI and check the contents of the STUDENTXX.LOYALTY.APP topic.
 It should contain the set of events produced during the flow run

     <details>
     <summary><span style="color:orange">TROUBLESHOOTING — UNABLE TO CONNECT TO RESULTS</span></summary>